What is “Ama” in Ayurveda?

 - Lack of appetite

-- Pain in the joints and all body parts.
+- Pain in the joints or the whole body

-- Burning sensation in the throat and the region of the heart
+- Burning in the throat and heart area

 - Loss of appetite